Where to find free and cheap eBooks – fiction and non-fictionPosted: May 14, 2017

 If the latter phrase gets you hot under the collar then you are in the right place.

-This blog post will explore three ways you can use, to add to your eBook library cheaply or for free.
+This blog post will explore three ways you can add to your eBook library cheaply or for free.
 The below methods can be used to discover both fiction and non-fiction books of all genres and topics.
 I personally like to download mainly non-fiction books about the craft of writing and fiction books of all genres, but you can tailor the methods to suit your needs.

 Before we get started, I feel the need to address the elephant in the room.
 As a writer, surely I should be supporting other writers by buying their books for a decent price, right?
 Of course!
 I’m not suggesting that from now on, you should exclusively read free and cheap Ebooks.
 You absolutely should not.
 Given a choice between a paperback and an Ebook, I’ll buy the former almost every time.
 BUT.
 There’s nothing wrong with expanding and adding to your collection by subsidising it with free Ebooks, especially as the authors themselves are the ones who are offering them to you.
 Therefore, all of the below methods are 100% legal, 100% ethical and 100% awesome.